zk-pycode/Printable_Bifocal_FNLC_Droplet_Microlenses/JM_POM/README.md

-## JM_POM
-Polarized Optical Microscopy (POM) image generator using layer-by-layer Jones matrix calculus on a 3-D liquid-crystal director field from a FEniCSx/DOLFINx finite-element simulation.

----

 ## How it works
 1. Reads a DOLFINx HDF5 checkpoint (simulation_P.h5) containing mesh
    coordinates and a 3-component director (or polarization) field.